nikgun1984/quizme-client/README.md

 - Design anf themes for the app
 - Voice for study sets.
 - Firebase to store images.
-- Studyset submission
+- Studyset submission.
+- Displaying sets

 # NEXT TO-DO
-- Displaying sets
 - Searching for other sets
 - Study/Game/Quizzes for sets
 - Maybe Testing if I got time